 Three recording facilities — Adelphi Studios, Track Recorders, and DB Sound — have helped put Silver Spring, Maryland on the world’s musical map, while a fourth, Paragon Studios, is notable for having captured The Muffins’ influential early work (as was noted in the recent Bob Devlin piece) .
 Thanks to Jeff Krulik, I now know of a fifth Silver Spring studio — a 24-track facility, in fact — whose history is virtually unknown except by a relative few who were active in the Washington, DC music scene during the 1980s and early 90s.

 Zero to 180 is currently developing a story about Central Recording Studio, its recorded legacy, and all the factors that conspired (unfairly, perhaps) to obscure the studio’s history.
-Please check back in December for the full story — in the meantime, follow Zero to 180 on Facebook for the latest word.
+Please click on the link below for the full story — finally completed in November, 2021.

 Jeff Krulik and Betty Green of Mother’s Band @ Central Recording Studio

 LINK to “Silver Spring’s Central Recording Studio“